THE NECESSARY MATERIALS

 8. MAKE 8 HOLES IN THE MAIN STRAP

-9. SQUARE THE SLICE
+9. SQUARE THE SLICES

-10. SAND THE EDGES
+10. SAND THE SLICES

 Sand the edges of the strips with an abrasive sponge (fine - grain 400).